matthewgream/weather/README.md

     USBA to Micro-USB (to power the Zero)
     IP67 box 200x120x75 (for external mounting) -- https://www.aliexpress.com/item/1005005367221276.html

-If you use an external PoE cable, make sure to isolate the Ethernet cable on entry to your property, and preferably use shielded cable and ground the shielding.
+If you use an external PoE cable, you must isolate the Ethernet cable on entry to your property. and preferably use shielded cable and ground the shielding.
 Do not ground these to your electricity supply ground, but ground directly to earth bonding.
+If you do not do this grounding, you risk losing your device, the PoE switch, and possibly more.

 ![Station](images/station1.jpg)
 <table><tr><td><img src="images/station2.jpg" alt="Station 2"/></td><td><img src="images/station3.jpg" alt="Station 3"/></td></tr></table>